yhw-yhw/MOVER/README.md

 ### HPS Initialization

-* Prepare the input.

-* Batch-wise SMPLify-X under a normal perspective camera with Identity Rotation Matrix

-* Run POSA to get the contact vertices for each human.

-* Optimize the camera pose and the height of the ground plane with contacted feet.

-* Optimize Batch-wise SMPLify-X under new optimized camera pose and ground plane constraints.

 <!-- and we will also release the scene initialization, HPS Initialization and camera & ground plane optimization soon. -->

 <br/>